spencernesbitt/dctest/README.md

 `dotnet test`

 ## Implementation Notes
-The implementation of the spec is contained in a class library (**designcrowd.spencer.logic**) and the functionality is excercised from a XUnit based unit test project (**designcrowd.spencer.test**).
+The implementation of the spec is contained in a class library (**designcrowd.spencer.logic**) and the functionality is excercised from a XUnit based unit test project (**designcrowd.spencer.tests**).

 I have added XML based inline documentation to the main classes and added data driven tests where appropriate.
-Within the class library I have separated each class, interface etc. into its own file as I find this appraoch generally easier to navigate and code review.
-This is a personal preference but I understand that many developers prefer to group related clases into a single file.
+Within the class library I have separated each class, interface etc. into its own file as I find this approach generally easier to navigate and code review.
+This is a personal preference but I understand that many developers prefer to group related classes into a single file.

 I incorporated the rule based Public Holiday functionality by overloading the **BusinessDaysBetweenTwoDates** method to take a list of public holiday rules as specified.
 I have also retained the original signiture that takes a list of date values as the spec says to extend the class rather than replace the method.
 I also feel that being able to take either list makes sense from a user's point of view.